-Sometimes, you see the same people on backpacking trips, which makes these Meetup adventures a great way to find like-minded camping buddies.
+Sometimes, you see the same people on backpacking trips, which makes these Meetup outdoor adventures a great way to find like-minded camping buddies.

 Always take care when meeting up with potential hiking partners that you have met online.
 Research them ahead of time and always trust your instincts.

 Review online profiles for legitimacy and take time to search Google for more on possible trail buddies or hike organizers with hiking clubs.